rjs-aws/RL-Financial-Trading-Project/README.md

 ## The following applied when running in 'total' mode:
 #### Overview of Action Space, and portfolio balancing

-Take for example the following:
+Take for example the following, using four assets:
 ```
 1. Corresponding Assets ['GOOG_test', 'AMZN_test', 'MSFT_test', 'AAPL_test']
 2. Portfolio composition (pre-balance): {0: 3, 1: 20, 2: 31, 3: 6}